What you’ll learn reading this article:

 When it comes to dogs, Kentucky is a strict liability state.
 This means there are almost no exceptions to a dog owner’s responsibility for their pet’s actions.

 It’s no excuse to say, “He’s never done this before!”
-Even if a dog has never shown any tendency to misbehave in the past, its owner will be held accountable for a single instance of the animal biting, knocking someone down, or otherwise harming someone.
+Even if a dog has never shown any tendency to misbehave in the past, its owner will be held accountable for a single instance of the animal biting, knocking someone down, or otherwise attacking a person.

 Criminal Consequences for Kentucky Dog Owners